House of Raging Women

-House of Raging Women is the fifth album of the American comics series Love and Rockets by the Hernandez brothers, Gilbert and Jaime, and published in 1988.
+House of Raging Women is the fifth album of the American comics series Love and Rockets by the Hernández brothers, Gilbert and Jaime, and published in 1988.
+It collects stories originally published in Love and Rockets vol. 1 #13-16 and original material.

-The cover of the compilation is by Jaime Hernandez (Xaime), the back cover by Gilbert (Beto).
+The cover of the compilation is by Jaime Hernández (Xaime), the back cover by Gilbert (Beto).

 Contents

 These stories are dated 1984–1988.